Bellagio (resort): Background and development

 The Las Vegas project was revised and scaled back.
 Among the changes was a reduction in the size of the lake feature; Mirage Resorts determined that it would use too much water as originally planned.
 The hotel tower, originally planned at 49 stories, was also reduced.
 The design and planning process took a total of 28 months, dating to 1993.
 Wynn said "there was no need to rush the project.
 We wanted to get it right".
 Jerde's design firm spent a total of four years designing the project.
 Wynn's in-house design team, Atlandia Design, handled the interior.
-Aside from the Dunes, a Denny's restaurant was also demolished to make way for the Bellagio.
+Aside from the Dunes, a Denny's restaurant was also demolished to make way for Bellagio.

 Construction began on November 1, 1995, and the opening was initially scheduled for March 1998.
 Marnell Corrao Associates served as general contractor.
 The project's cost increased several times, in part because of new features being added.
 A shortage of skilled workers also resulted in rising labor costs.
 It was financed through various lenders.
 Finished at a cost of $1.6 billion, it was the most expensive resort ever built.

-Wynn envisioned the Bellagio as a five-star resort catering to tourists who typically visit places other than Las Vegas, such as Paris, London, or Venice.
-He said the Bellagio would "redefine Las Vegas", describing it as the "most ambitious" and luxurious project ever attempted by Mirage Resorts.
+Wynn envisioned Bellagio as a five-star resort catering to tourists who typically visit places other than Las Vegas, such as Paris, London, or Venice.
+He said Bellagio would "redefine Las Vegas", describing it as the "most ambitious" and luxurious project ever attempted by Mirage Resorts.
 He also said it would be "the most romantic, delicious place ever built in the world", as well as the "greatest" and "most beautiful" hotel ever.

 The property features a variety of trees.
 Before the opening, builders spent more than a year searching the western U.S. for mature Japanese privets, which are capable of withstanding the dry Las Vegas heat.
-A deal was reached to remove approximately 30 privets from the government center in Ventura County, California, and replant them at the Bellagio, at a cost of nearly $10,000 per tree.
+A deal was reached to remove approximately 30 privets from the government center in Ventura County, California, and replant them at Bellagio, at a cost of nearly $10,000 per tree.
 The resort's pool area is surrounded by a Mediterranean garden that included nearly 300 pine trees, left over from the Dunes golf course.